ShaileshAdhikari/parkinsons_classification/Readme.md

 any linear relationship between the features.Next, we work with **Multicollinearity** analysis to remove any collinearity between the features.
 And, finally we find **Collrelation with Class** analysis to remove any linear relationship between the features and the class.
 Finally, we did model based analysis using **Backward Elimanitation** to produce our first dataset.
+By the end of this analysis, we have found the **27 independent best features** for our first dataset, i.e we have dropped 17 featues from the original dataset.

 For second analysis, we have used **PCA** to reduce the dimensionality of the features.
 We have reduced features in such a way, atleast **90% of the variance** is retained.
-Finally, Finally, we did model based analysis using **Backward Elimanitation** to produce our second dataset.
+Finally, Finally, we did model based analysis using **Backward Elimanitation** to produce our second dataset.By the end of this analysis, we have found the **30 independent best features** for our second dataset, i.e we have dropped 14 featues from the original dataset.

 ## Experiments with models